The Thing About Going Barefoot...

 A horse who has hoof wall growth problems when shod, is still going to have hoof wall growth problems when the shoe is removed.
 While a shoe does stimulate a slightly different kind of wall growth than a barefoot does, it’s not so dramatically different that shoe removal alone will fix everything.

 You’re probably going to need a diet change, possibly a change of how your horse moves, either through some sort of bodywork therapy or by changing the exercise the horse is currently receiving.
-And can you do those things with or without a shoe on the bottom.
+And you can do those things with or without a shoe on the bottom.

 Don’t get me wrong, I firmly believe that in most cases, healing neuromusculoskeletal problems happens faster without the concussion of a shoe involved.
 And barefoot hooves tend to grow slightly faster and with stronger inner wall than shod ones.
 But diet and physical problems can be addressed in shod horses too!